Claudia Felicitas of Austria: Holy Roman Empress and German Queen

 Despite the failure to produce the needed male heir, Claudia Felicitas enjoyed a happy marriage and had great influence over her husband.
-She achieved the resignation and exile of the Minister Prince Václav Eusebius František of Lobkowicz, who was against her marriage with the Emperor and favored the choice of Countess Palatine Eleonore Magdalene of Neuburg as Leopold I's new wife when he became a widower; this was also the opinion of Dowager Empress Eleonora Gonzaga (Leopold I's stepmother), and in consequence she and Claudia Felicitas didn't have a good relationship.
-The Empress drew attention to the abuses of her husband and the imperial court, especially in the government and judicial affairs.
+She achieved the resignation and exile of the Minister Václav Eusebius František, Prince of Lobkowicz, who was against her marriage with the emperor and favored the choice of Countess Palatine Eleonor Magdalene of Neuburg as Leopold I's new wife when he became a widower; this was also the opinion of Dowager Empress Eleonora Gonzaga (Leopold I's stepmother), and in consequence she and Claudia Felicitas didn't have a good relationship.
+The empress drew attention to the abuses of her husband and the imperial court, especially in the government and judicial affairs.
 To this end, in 1674 it supplied the opera with a corresponding implication.

 Death

 Claudia Felicitas suddenly died of tuberculosis in Vienna on 8 April 1676, aged 22, after the birth of her second (and only surviving) daughter.
 She was buried in the Dominican Church, and her heart was put in a special urn and placed in the Imperial Crypt.
 Three months later, her daughter died, and in September her mother the Dowager Countess of Tyrol also died; she was buried next to her.

 Leopold I was very upset by the loss of his second wife.
 He retired to a monastery near Vienna to mourn his new widowhood, but in December of the same year due to the lack of male heirs he was forced to marry again.
 The Countess Palatine Eleonore Magdalene of Neuburg bore him ten children including two future Emperors, Joseph I and Charles VI.